How Google supports journalism and the news industry

 We don’t make money from Google News

 There have been wildly inaccurate assertions about the value of news to Google.
 News websites are a small slice of the information on the internet.
-In the past year, news-related queries on Search accounted for under 2% of total queries on Google Search globally.
+News queries on Search accounted for under 2% of total queries on Google Search globally in 2022.

 We pay for content